Getting recommendation is not always better

-In \reffig{fig:FC_AccuracyRatioEvaluation}, $\accuracyE$ values of cooperators are shown.
+In \reffig{fig:FC_AccuracyRatioEvaluation}, evaluation accuracy $\accuracyE$ values of cooperators are shown.
 Since $50\%$ of the population is cooperators, $\accuracyE = 0.5$ threshold is marked with a dashed line.
 Note that the accuracies of all dispositions are above this line.

 Initially, accuracy decreases as the memory of the agents' increases for all dispositions.
+That is an unexpected result.
+That is a result of cooperator-defector distribution in the memory when memory capacity is small.
+There is a detailed explanation about this anomaly in the section~\ref{sec:anomaly0.2}.
 Around $\mu =0.15$, dispositions start to deviate.
 For realists, accuracy increases and reaches its maximum value of perfect accuracy, i.e. $\accuracyE = 1$, around $\mu = 0.4$.
 The accuracy of pessimists increases slightly and stays just below $\accuracyE = 0.8$ for $\mu > 0.3$.

 Behavior of optimists is the most difficult one to explain.
 It keeps decreasing to just above $\accuracyE = 0.6$ as $\mu$ approaches to $0.4$, then it has a sharp increase that reaches to above $\accuracyE = 0.9$ at $\mu = 0.55$, and then has a smooth decrease back to $\accuracyE = 0.6$.